-- (a) From Center Street Bridge (entrance to Utah Lake State Park) upstream to I-15 (Utah County): - CLOSED to taking of nongame fish by methods other than angling. - CLOSED March 1 through 6 a.m. on the first Saturday of May. - (b) From Olmstead Diversion Dam upstream to Deer Creek Dam (Utah and Wasatch counties): - Limit 2 trout under 15 inches. - ARTIFICIAL FLIFS AND LURES ONLY.
+(a) From Center Street Bridge (entrance to Utah Lake State Park) upstream to I-15 (Utah County):

+• CLOSED to taking of nongame fish by methods other than angling.
+CLOSED March 1 through 6 a.m. on the first Saturday of May.

+(b) From Olmstead Diversion Dam upstream to Deer Creek Dam (Utah and Wasatch counties):

+Limit 2 trout under 15 inches.

-- (c) From Legacy Bridge on Midway Lane (SR-113) in Midway upstream to Jordanelle Dam (Wasatch County):
+ARTIFICIAL FLIES AND LURES ONLY. (c) From Legacy Bridge on Midway Lane (SR-113) in Midway upstream to Jordanelle Dam (Wasatch County):

-- Limit 2 trout under 15 inches.
+I imit 2 trout under 15 inches.

-- ARTIFICIAL FLIFS AND LURES ONLY.
+ARTIFICIAL FLIFS AND LURES ONLY.

-- (d) From Jordanelle Reservoir upstream to the confluence of the South Fork Provo River (Wasatch County):
+(d) From Jordanelle Reservoir upstream to the confluence of the South Fork Provo River (Wasatch County):

-- Limit 2 brown trout under 15 inches.

-- CLOSED to the possession of cutthroat and rainbow trout and their hybrids.
+- I imit 2 brown trout under 15 inches. - CLOSED to the possession of cutthroat and rainbow trout and their hybrids.
 All cutthroat and rainbow trout and their hybrids must be immediately released.

-- ARTIFICIAL FLIFS AND LURES ONLY.
+ARTIFICIAL FLIES AND LURES ONLY.